 332 - Presidential LeadershipSeminar examines personal, public, constitutional and institutional sources of power modern presidents utilize in their attempts to lead their various constituencies - the public, the legislative branch, and the federal bureaucracy.
 In addition to the critical analysis of various models of modern presidential leadership, students also conduct case studies of presidential leadership during the modern presidency (1945-present).
 Prerequisite: POLS 120.

 340 - Public Policy AnalysisSurvey of the policy process (agenda setting, adoption, implementation, and evaluation) and conceptual approaches to policy analysis.
 Seminar addresses specific policy topics and broader theoretical concerns.
-Prerequisites: POLS 120 and POLS 215.
+Prerequisite: POLS 120 and POLS 215.

 348 - U.S. and Global SecurityExplores traditional and non-traditional threats in a globalized world and the options for response; how the concept of security is evolving to take into account global technological, social, and political developments; the role of the military in U.S. political culture.

 352 - International Relations TheoryAdvanced study of the means and methods of theory construction in the field of international relations.
 Prerequisite: POLS 152.
-Open only to political science majors.

 354 - Globalization: Theory/PracticeExplores globalization and its many facets from both practical and theoretical viewpoints, including the processes and institutions that cause and advance globalization; evaluating the utility of current theories to explain globalization; debating the effects of globalization.

 365 - Advanced IssuesAdvanced study and analysis of one or more current political issues.
 Designed to deepen the advanced student's previous political studies.
 May focus on domestic or international topics.
 The title will be extended to describe the current topic.
 May be taken more than once provided the topics differ.